gordon-cs/GameOfLife-bleecker-hyung/README.md

 # 2019cps222p1-bleecker-hyung

-Run program by downloading gameoflife.cc
+To run this program, first download gameoflife.cc.

 In terminal, type:

 "g++ gameoflife.cc"

 Then:

-"./a.out"
+"./a.out".

 The game should begin running.